Board of Directors

 Ms. Brenzel has a BA in French from Swarthmore College and an MBA in Finance from New York University.

 Kirk Bloede has experience in investment banking, commercial banking, business development, and venture capital.
-Mr. Bloede is currently a Director with Woodside Capital Partners, which acquired Newforth Partners in 2012.
+Mr. Bloede is currently a Managing Director with Woodside Capital Partners, which acquired Newforth Partners in 2012.